A. In this chapter, the following terms have the meanings indicated.

 (c) “Food service facility” does not include a:

 (i) Facility that offers only prepackaged foods that are not potentially hazardous as specified in §B(55)(c) of this regulation;

 (ii) Kitchen in a private home where food is prepared at no charge for guests in the home, for guests at a social gathering that is not a public event, or for service to unemployed, homeless, or another disadvantaged population;

-(iii) Food preparation or serving area where only non-potentially hazardous food is prepared or served only by an excluded organization;
+(iii) Food preparation or serving area where food is prepared or served only by an excluded organization;

 (iv) Hotel, lodging, or rooming house that serves only a continental breakfast;